Best Sulfate-Free Products for Naturally Wavy Hair

 When I do bone up and wash it, I use shampoo and conditioner like humans do.
 I try to use sulfate-free products, and I've tried so many of them.
 A lot of the sulfate-free shampoos I've tried have been disappointing.
 Many don't suds up well, and I wind up shampooing twice or even three times before my head feels clean.
-Not fun.
+Not fun or resourceful.

 A while back, I decided to take a break from expensive shampoo (that wasn't even working anyway) and turn back the clock to 1998: I bought some Pantene Pro-V Curl Perfection.
 It was actually pretty awesome at first and delivered volume like only nasty sulfates can.
-But then suddenly I remembered that sulfates aren't friends and my scalp had become super dry, so the Pantene went bye-bye.
+But then suddenly I remembered that sulfates aren't friends and my scalp was suffering, so the Pantene went bye-bye.